Jacksonville Florida Salvation Army assists with basic needs and bills.

 Toy Shop / Angel Tree is another holiday/Christmas program that distributes clothing, toys, stockings, and gifts for children from needy families.
 The child needs to be twelve years of age or younger.
 Gifts that are distributed are part of donations from local families, individuals, families, churches and other non-profit organizations.
 The Angel Trees are set up throughout the Jacksonville and greater Duval County community.
 Items are also distributed at the Toy Shop after Thanksgiving and shortly before the Christmas holiday.

 Thanksgiving grocery boxes provide enough food, perishable items and other foodstuff for a family to help them enjoy a home cooked Thanksgiving meal.
-The application period usually opens in October of every year, and enough is provided to help people cook a feast!
+The application period varies, but it usually opens in October of every year, and enough is provided to help people cook a feast!
+There are all the toppings and other items needed as well, and it can be enough to prepare a Thanksgiving meal for free.

 Food Bank and pantry is offered between Second Harvest Food Bank and the Salvation Army.
 On average over 250 Jacksonville Florida households receive assistance every week.